UI benefits replace part of the income you lose when you become unemployed.

 Quick guides, how-to videos and resource materials will guide you through the process.

 Submit your weekly certification using your Claimant Portal account.
-Follow the prompts in the Manage Claims section.
+Follow the prompts in the Apply for Benefits section.

 Select your payment method using your Claimant Portal account.
-Follow the prompts in the Manage Claims section.
+Follow the prompts in the Apply for Benefits section.

 You must file your waiting week to certify your claim the first Sunday after you open your claim.